Beira Sofala, Mozambique Travel Guide

 Map out accessible routes or inquire with tour operators about specialized vehicle options.

-Contact local disability organizations or support groups for recommendations before your journey.
+Reach out to local disability organizations or support groups for recommendations before you set off.

 Some organizations may help arrange specialized transport or guides.